 That being said, from our point of view, HSBC InvestDirect isn’t the best choice for Canadian traders.
 The global aspect is a definite perk, however, when it comes to ETFs, customer service, and the fact that they don’t have an app, the HSBC brokerage is definitely lacking.

-Our number one pick for discount brokerages in Canada is still Questrade.
-To learn more about why they have been our go-to recommendation for the past several years, take a look at our Questrade review.
+Our number one pick for discount brokerages in Canada is Qtrade.
+To learn more about why they have finally overtaken Questrade as our top pick after so many years, read our detailed 2021 Qtrade review.